sudinmamlekar/EMS/README.md

 In Employee module an employee can view his details, Holiday list and can apply leaves.
 Admin Login:- username: admin password:123
 Employee Login:- email:pp@pp.com  password:Sudin@1234
+Note:- use tab button when you add data.